Neera (film): Production

-This is the third film directed by Wasawa Baduge, after 2022 film Adaraneeya Prarthana and 2024 film Visal Adare.
-He also contributed with cinematography and editing of the film.
-Apart from director, Saranga Perera is also contributed as a cinematographer.
+This is the third film directed by Wasawa Baduge, following his 2022 film Adaraneeya Prarthana and his 2024 film Visal Adare.
+He also contributed to the film's cinematography and editing.
+In addition to directing, Saranga Perera also served as a cinematographer.
 The producers of the film are Hiruni Sithara Baduge and Lalindra Wijewickrama.
-The story is written by award winning writer Sumithra Rahubadda.
+The story was written by award-winning writer Sumithra Rahubadda.

 Assistant directors are Tachith Eshan, Darshana Wimalaguna and Danushka Perera.
 Charith Brian is the art director, Eranjana Jayawardena is the costume designer and Kavindu Madushan is the choreographer.
-Production management done by Niroshan Welagedara, makeup co-handled by Wasana Navaratne and Anjali Ilangakone.
-Buthmal Uyanhewa is the still photographer where Nihal Sanjaya handled media promotions.
-Song lyricists are Shehan Galahitiyawa and Yashodha Adhikari.
-Yasas Medagedara is the music director and also made background vocals along with Raveen Tharuka.
+Production management was handled by Niroshan Welagedara, while makeup was co-handled by Wasana Navaratne and Anjali Ilangakone.
+Buthmal Uyanhewa is the still photographer, and media promotions were handled by Nihal Sanjaya.
+The song lyricists are Shehan Galahitiyawa and Yashodha Adhikari.
+Yasas Medagedara is the music director and also provided background vocals along with Raveen Tharuka.

 Release

 The teaser of the film was released on 2 September 2025.
 The film was released on 18 September 2025 in CEL and LFD cinemas.
-The film managed to cross the 100 million mark within 26 days of its release, surpassing the previous record set by "Visal Adare" in 45 days.
-Meanwhile, the film reached housefull in 80 viewings on Saturday and Sunday and recorded a daily collection of Rs.
-100 lakh on 12 October with an audience of 18,101 in a single day.
+It crossed the 100 million mark within 26 days of its release, surpassing the previous record set by "Visal Adare", which reached the milestone in 45 days.
+The film also achieved 80 house-full screening on a Saturday and Sunday, and recorded a daily collection of Rs.
+100 lakh on 12 October, with an audience of 18,101 in a single day.